AllanPatrickS/LinearCongruentialMethod/README.md

-# Numero-Pseudo-Aleatorio
+# Linear congruential method
-Generation of pseudo-random numbers using the Linear congruential method
+Generation of pseudo-random numbers using the Linear congruential method.

 # How to run
 + You must have python 2.5+ installed